HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 ### Transfer Ansible files on `controlplane-server` server

-Next, we have create Ansible playbook to configure our web server.
-We will transfer `./Infrastructure/ansible/` folder on the `controlplane-server` server.
+Next, we have created an Ansible playbook to configure our web server.
+We will transfer `./Infrastructure/ansible/` folder on the `controlplane-server` server using below command.

 ```
 scp -i C:\Users\<your-users-folder>\.ssh\aws -r ..\..\ansible\ ubuntu@<public_ip_address>:/home/ubuntu
 ```

+Here, you have to replace the name of the SSH private key `aws` with your name (mostly id_rsa) in -i option of `spc` command.

 ### Setup newly created server using Ansible
 <br>